Alanzoka

-Alan Ferreira Pereira (born in São Paulo on 13 May 1990), better known as Alanzoka, is a Brazilian streamer and youtuber.
+Alan Ferreira Pereira (born 13 May 1990 in São Paulo), better known as Alanzoka, is a Brazilian streamer and YouTuber.
 He is considered one of the biggest Twitch streamers in Brazil.

 Career

 Alanzoka was born on May 13, 1990 in São Paulo.
 He graduated in Gastronomy from Anhembi Morumbi University.
 Initially, Alanzoka established himself as a YouTuber in the year 2011 on his channel “EDGE”, acronym for Electronic Desire Gamers Entertainment.
 His first video was from Minecraft, but he used to shoot videos of horror games, mainly Amnesia and Dead Space 2, as well as co-op games.
 His channel was boosted in 2012 with videos from Slender.
 As of 2018, he renamed his channel to "alanzoka" and started his career on Twitch, recording videos of Five Nights at Freddy's and Fortnite.
 In 2016, he was part of the Brazilian Overwatch team.
 Alanzoka also became known playing Rocket League and Valorant.